The Plant Explained

 2. Anti-inflammatory and soothing

-3. Antioxidant and antimicrobial activity
+4. Antioxidant and antimicrobial

 The traditional context

 Cyperus rotundus has been used for at least 3,000 years across multiple traditional systems — Ayurveda (as musta for digestion, inflammation, and skin), Traditional Chinese Medicine (as xiang fu), and across Bedouin and North African folk medicine where the tuber was specifically used to slow hair regrowth on the body and face.
 The modern clinical research is, in many ways, catching up to a long-standing folk use.
+See more in cyperus rotundus in Ayurveda.

 What the modern research says